dflynn20/crypto-data-tracker/README.md

 Two other features to be added:
 - Catching a KeyError which would use the SendGrid API to ping the responsible engineer notifying that the return value from the cryptowatch API had changed.
 - Alerting when the market/pair disappears or when the metric is no longer accessible in the same way that it has been.
 Within the ```main()```, there are clearly denoted sections for where those improvements belong.

+# Testing
+Beyond the tests that I implemented by running all of the functions as well as the script, the most ideal way to test this would be to establish, with a paid account for cryptowatch, 2400 different metrics across 100 different users within a beta environment.
+Having the rate email properly configured, we can see when/if we would need to boost throughput on the script side.
+Also, we can use the simple canary task of running ```canary.py``` every 20 minutes to make sure that there are new values coming in and being stored properly within the database, but to not exhaust the data engineers with many consecutive emails as they could be possibly solving the problem.
+This is a basic test for ensuring pipeline functionality with the API, but we could implement other test such as checking specific values of a metric to ensure that nothing is off by a factor of 50+ from the norm (even for cryptocurrency pairs, that would seem highly irregular, and more likely would be a signal of dirty data).

 # Clarification
 Throughout the README, the code, and the architecture it says ```market``` when it really should be ```exchange``` based on the documentation from cryptowatch.